bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 --get-image-path
 ```

-2. Paste the image path into the variable KAC_REPO (This is everything before the ":")
+2. Paste the image path into the env variable KAC_REPO (This is everything before the ":")
-3. Paste the image tag into the variable KAC_TAG (This is everything after the ":")
+3. Paste the image tag into the env variable KAC_TAG (This is everything after the ":")

 # Step 3 - Use Helm to install Sensor, IAR, KAC